puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data.md

 ---
 layout: default
-title: "Future Parser: Values and Data Types"
+title: "Future Parser: About Values and Data Types"
 canonical: "/puppet/latest/reference/future_lang_data.html"
 ---

-## Values
+## Values and Data

 Most of the things you can do with the Puppet language involve some form of data.